 Contact Paul Davis for all your property damage needs.
+(585) 647-9933

 - Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 - Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Air Conditioning: Turn the air conditioner on to assist drying in summertime or in humid areas of the country.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Never use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Carpets: Avoid being on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet when possible.
+Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by mold, storm, fire, water or other disaster, Call Paul!